-1. Star denotes the rejection of hypothesis at 1 percent level of significance
+- 1. Star denotes the rejection of hypothesis at 1 percent level of significance - 2.
+The p-values are MacKinnon-Haug-Michelis (1999) p-values

 Table 4.3 presents the results of Johansen cointegration tests for the model 1 where there are two variables LRGDP and LRM1.
 The both trace statistic and max-eigenvalue tests show one cointegrating equation at 1 percent level of significance.
 It shows that there is long run association between real GDP and real narrow money supply.
-The VECM for model 1 is performed in the section 4.4.
+So, the VECM is performed in the next section.